New arrivals

 Common essential oils that are considered top notes include citrus essential oils, especially lemon, orange or lime, or bergamot.
 Among other essential oils you can find peppermint, tea tree or eucalyptus.
 Lavender is usually included in this group, but it can also be described as a middle note.
 However, you can't go wrong with lemongrass, verbena or thyme as top notes.

-The next scent you'll smell after the top notes in your perfume is the middle notes, or the heart of the perfume.
-It is these ingredients that make up the main part of your perfume and can last up to several hours, usually two to three hours.
+The next scent you'll smell after the top notes in your perfume is the middle notes, or the heart of your perfume.
+It is these ingredients that make up the main part of your perfume and can last for up to several hours, usually two to three hours.
 Especially popular are the various floral fragrances that combine well with lighter citrus top notes and woody bottom essences.
+The classic middle notes include mainly floral fragrances such as lavender, geranium, ylang ylang and lemon balm.
+You can also find some spices in this group such as cinnamon bark or leaf essential oils, coriander, clove and sage.
+Conifer essential oils such as fir or pine are also included here.

 The last scent you will smell in your perfume or beauty product is the bottom notes.
 These scents start to appear a few hours after you apply the product and can last all day, allowing you to enjoy the scent of your perfume for a longer period of time.